kyleparran/MMM_Homework_4/hw_4_writeup.md

 - **Order-flow pressure at levels 1–5:**
   (∑ BVi − ∑ SVi) / (∑ BVi + ∑ SVi) over levels i = 1,…,5.

-Moments and KS statistics comparing abnormal vs normal days for each of these appear as rows in `q2_all_tickers_summary.csv`.

 ### Interpretation of abnormal vs normal days

-Key patterns from `q2_all_tickers_summary.csv` can be summarized as follows.
+Key patterns from the summary statistics and KS tests can be summarized as follows.

 **Returns (variance and KS tests)**